 Although it has evolved slightly from the last CHNA report, SOH's Primary Service Area (PSA) remains concentrated around the hospital's site, extending mostly east and west from that location.
-For 2017 (the last full year of available data), the PSA accounted for 50% of all discharges from the hospital.
-A Secondary Service Area (SSA) accounts for another 20% of discharges.
-No other zip code accounts for more than one percent of all discharges.
+For 2020 (the last full year of available data), the PSA accounted for 54% of all discharges from the hospital.
+A Secondary Service Area (SSA) accounts for another 10% of discharges.
+No other zip code accounts for more than one percent of all discharges, although it should be noted that "homeless" (no zip code listed) discharges represented over 6% of total discharges.

-The Primary Service Area is highlighted on the following map.
+The Primary Service Area is highlighted in blue on the following map.
 The PSA zip codes include the following:

 • 91401 Van Nuys

-• 91402 Panorama City

 • 91403 Sherman Oaks

-• 91405-06 Van Nuys
+• 91405 Van Nuys

-• 91411-13 Van Nuys
+• 91411 Van Nuys

 • 91423 Sherman Oaks

 • 91604 Studio City

+• 91605 North Hollywood

-• 91605-06 North Hollywood
+• 91606 North Hollywood

 • 91607 Valley Village